sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 Explain to your players that getting good at playing Deckahedron World means *creating advantages*.
 There are built-in moves like Discern and Defend that can be used to create advantages.
-In this session, explain each one of these moves.
+Explain each one of these moves.
 Discern should be particularly encouraged if you'd like more opportunities to describe the world, environment, and NPCs that you're creating.